 There's no doubt that money can be made by owning shares of unprofitable businesses.
 For example, although software-as-a-service business Salesforce.com lost money for years while it grew recurring revenue, if you held shares since 2005, you'd have done very well indeed.
-Nonetheless, only a fool would ignore the risk that a loss making company burns through its cash too quickly.
+Having said that, unprofitable companies are risky because they could potentially burn through all their cash and become distressed.

 Given this risk, we thought we'd take a look at whether Empyrean Energy (LON:EME) shareholders should be worried about its cash burn.
 In this report, we will consider the company's annual negative free cash flow, henceforth referring to it as the 'cash burn'.
 First, we'll determine its cash runway by comparing its cash burn with its cash reserves.

 How Long Is Empyrean Energy's Cash Runway?

 A company's cash runway is calculated by dividing its cash hoard by its cash burn.
 When Empyrean Energy last reported its balance sheet in September 2021, it had zero debt and cash worth US$6.1m.
 Looking at the last year, the company burnt through US$1.3m.
 Therefore, from September 2021 it had 4.5 years of cash runway.
 There's no doubt that this is a reassuringly long runway.
 Depicted below, you can see how its cash holdings have changed over time.

 How Is Empyrean Energy's Cash Burn Changing Over Time?